 Powerful daimyo (feudal lords) ruled much of Japan from the 10th to the 19th centuries, but in Tokyo – a city stricken over the centuries by rampaging fires, earth-shattering quakes, bombing raids and poor upkeep of traditional architecture – few visible remnants of their influence remains.
 But where you can find it, the old Tokyo still exudes a powerful magic.

 Come spring, thousands of cherry trees around the city burst into white and pink flowers, ushering in the season for hanami (cherry blossom viewing).
 If Tokyoites have one moment to let their hair down en masse, this is it.
-Locals gather in parks and along river banks in huge numbers for sake-fuelled cherry-blossom-viewing parties under a canopy of pink and white flowers.
+Locals gather in huge numbers in parks and along river banks for cherry blossom-viewing parties under a canopy of pink and white flowers.

 Grassy Yoyogi-kōen, one of the city's largest parks, is where you'll find some of the most spirited and elaborate bacchanals – complete with barbecues, sake-sipping and DJ turntables.
 Many revelers stay long after dark for the spectacle of yozakura (illuminated blossoms at night).